AssemblyScript/website/src/status.md

 # Status

-Not all language features are equally viable to implement on top of WebAssembly's current feature set.
-There is still a lot to do.
+Not all language features are equally viable to implement on top of WebAssembly's current capabilities, and while AssemblyScript is already useful today, there is also still a lot to do.
+Keep in mind that WebAssembly is an evolving technology, and so is AssemblyScript.

 ## WebAssembly features